-Heat the oven to 180C/fan 160C/gas 4.
+Heat the oven to 180C/160C fan/gas 4.
 Make a batch of basic biscuit dough, adding 100g desiccated coconut to the mixture with the flour.
-Scoop out spoonfuls and roll into around 28 ‘golf balls’ in your hands, then spread out over a baking tray.
+Scoop out spoonfuls and roll into around 28 balls the size of golf balls in your hands, then spread out over a baking tray.
 With your thumb, gently press a dip in the centre of each cookie, then fill the thumbprints with a little jam (we used cherry).
 Bake for 12-15 mins, then transfer to a wire rack to cool.

 Peanut butter cookies (20)

-Heat the oven to 180C/fan 160C/gas 4.
+Heat the oven to 180C/160C fan/gas 4.
 Make the basic biscuit dough, stirring in 100g crunchy peanut butter with the egg yolk and vanilla extract.
 Spoon heaped tablespoons of the dough onto a baking tray, flatten slightly and top each with a whole roasted peanut.
-Bake for 12-15 mins, as with the Triple chocolate treats, until the cookies are golden.
+Bake for 12-15 mins, as per the triple chocolate treats, until the cookies are golden.

 More classic biscuit recipes...